ferrous26/minitest/README.txt

 * http://github.com/ferrous26/minitest

 minitest-macruby-pride is a fork of minitest that alters the minitest/pride library so that it works on MacRuby.
-That is all.
+It also includes other small changes to make things work on MacRuby.

 == DESCRIPTION: